Demonstrating scalable randomized benchmarking of universal gate sets: Definitions and Preliminaries

 \section{Definitions and Preliminaries}

 In this section, we introduce our notation and background information related to our method.
 In Section~\ref{sec:defs} we introduce the notation and definitions used throughout this paper.
-In Section~\ref{sec:epsilon-def} we define the error rate that MRB is designed to measure.
+In Section~\ref{sec:omega_distributed} we introduce the type of random circuits whose error MRB is designed to measure.
 In Section~\ref{sec:gate-set} we describe the gate sets that our method can be used to benchmark, i.e., we state the conditions that a gate set must satisfy if it is to be benchmarked with MRB.